The agent skill bundle is the machine-readable manual that teaches an AI agent

 matching per-namespace file when you need a single service in detail.

-URL paths are stable.https://hoody.com/skills/SKILL-FULL.md and the
+URL paths are stable.https://docs.hoody.com/documentation/skills/SKILL-FULL.md

-flat hoody-<ns>.md / .sdk.md / .cli.md files are considered a public
+hoody-<ns>.md / hoody-<ns>.sdk.md / hoody-<ns>.cli.md files are

-surface.
-Renaming or moving files in this bundle is treated as a breaking
+considered a public surface.
+Renaming or moving files in this bundle is

-API change for agents.
+treated as a breaking API change for agents.